olikraus/boolean_cube/fcgi/README.md

  * GET No URL arguments: Show status web page.
  * POST mode=task: Read bcc json and generate result
  * POST mode=update: Read bcc json and reuse this json for all tasks as prefix

+# Build

+Requires the definition of `CO_FCGI` so that c-object uses the redefined `FILE` and stdio macros.
+Also execute a `make clean` to ensure that all files are recompiled.

 # Deploy

 ## Ubuntu, Apache2